sambamotr/sambamotr.github.io/README.md

-# DGInStyle
+# SambaMOTR

-This is the repository that contains source code for the [DGInStyle website](https://dginstyle.github.io).
+This is the repository that contains source code for the [SambaMOTR website](https://samba.github.io).